Reviews You Can Rely On

 Accessories and Fittings

 The basic functionality of different hoses is often quite similar, but fittings, couplings, and accessories vary from model to model.
 The most common coupling materials are brass, steel, aluminum, and plastic.
-In general, brass fittings will be the longest lasting as the material is more resistant to corrosion than steel and more durable overall than aluminum or plastic.
+In general, brass fittings will be the longest-lasting as the material is more corrosion-resistant than steel and more durable overall than aluminum or plastic.
 You will encounter couplings with either a round shape or a hex shape, and if you have the choice, we recommend going with a hex shape, as it is much easier to tighten or loosen with a wrench if needed.
-We also like options that have collars or handles for their couplings, again, for their improved ease of use when connecting your hose to the spigot.
+We also like options with collars or handles for their couplings for their improved ease of use when connecting your hose to the spigot.

 Garden Hose Materials and Fittings